 Depending on their age, temperament, and personality, you'll need to show leadership in different ways.

-Older kids can often be reasoned with and respond best to kindness and respect.
+You can reason with most older kids, and you’ll soon see they respond best to kindness and respect.
 You can compromise with them or offer rewards if they do what needs to be done.
 If you're reasonable with them, it can be a calm and enjoyable experience for everybody.

 A two or three-year-old throwing a temper tantrum is a different story.
-They can get to a point where they're completely irrational and unwilling to listen to reason.
-In that case, you may need to put your foot down as a leader and your reasoning may just be "because I said so."
-Of course, a good leader tries to de-escalate situations before they reach that point.
+They can reach a point where they're completely irrational and unwilling to listen to reason.
+In that case, you may need to put your foot down as a leader, and your reasoning may be "because I said so."
+Of course, a good leader tries to de-escalate situations before they reach the melting point.
 But when you're dealing with a cranky, tired child, sometimes it's unavoidable.